Fresno Pacific University: Academics

 Fresno Pacific offers bachelor's degrees in more than 40 fields with over 100 areas of study.
-It also offers advanced degrees or credentials in four areas: Education, Individualized Master of Arts, MBA, Leadership & Organizational Studies and Peacemaking & Conflict Studies.
-The university is organized into five schools: The School of Business; the School of Education; the School of Humanities, Religion and Social Sciences; the School of Natural Sciences; and the School of Biblical Seminary.
+It also offers advanced degrees or credentials in the fields of Education, Business, Leadership & Organizational Studies, Social Work, Kinesiology, Nursing, Divinity, Ministry, and Marriage & Family Therapy.
+The university is organized into two schools: The School of Arts & Sciences, and the School of Graduate & Professional Studies.
 Fresno Pacific is accredited by the WASC Senior College and University Commission.

 Graduation guarantee

 In February 2009 Fresno Pacific University began offering a "Four Year Graduation Guarantee."
 FPU already has the highest four-year graduation rate in the Central Valley, with 60 percent of traditional undergraduate students already graduating in four years, compared to 12–15 percent in the CSU system.

-The university will guarantee graduation within four years to qualified students entering the traditional undergraduate program.
-The guarantee is limited to basic graduation requirements for a single major with no minor.
-Transfer, degree completion and graduate students are not part of the guarantee.